 Decent Neighbourhoods

-Decent Neighbourhoods is a programme of external improvement works focussed on the outside spaces around council homes.
-The programme is funded from rent money collected by the council and the aim is to reinvest this money back into projects which benefit our council tenants.
+Decent Neighbourhoods is a programme of external improvement works.
+It is focused on the outside spaces around council homes.
+The programme is funded from rent money collected by the council.
+The aim is to reinvest this money back into projects which benefit our council tenants.

 The aims of the Decent Neighbourhoods programme include: